The Friends of the Wildflower Garden

 Below: Two images from the Eloise Butler Florigieum Project 2010-2014 MPLS School of Botanical Art.

 The next event was the exhibition opening of the Eloise Butler Garden Florilegium at the Minneapolis Central Library on August 14, 2014.
-Forty-five paintings of native plants from the Wild Flower Garden were exhibited.
+Forty-five paintings of native plants from the Wildflower Garden were exhibited.
 Susan Wilkins and Marilyn Garber spoke about the history of the wildflower Garden and the history of the botanical art.
 MPRB Superintendent Jayne Miller also spoke.
 The Friends paid $300 for some of the refreshments provided, the Friends of the Library paid for the remainder.
-Pam Weiner manned a Friends Table and a number of other board members were present.
+Friends president Pam Weiner manned a Friends Table and a number of other board members were present.

 Below: The entrance to the Florilegium Exhibition on August 14th.